Mursko Središće: History

 In 1477, Mursko Središće was officially mentioned as an important trade post with three other places in Međimurje (Čakovec, Prelog and Nedelišće).
 In 1650, the town was known as Muraszerdahely and in 1660 the local chapel of St. Martin was documented.
-In 1716 the church, that of St. Ladislaus, was built in the gothic style, but was ruined by the flood in 1690.
-It was then rebuilt in late baroque style.
+In 1716 the church of St. Ladislaus, was built in the gothic style, but was ruined by a flood in 1690.
+It was then rebuilt in the late baroque style.

-The town was the seat of Muraszerdahely District of the former Zala County.

-The building of a railroad between Lendava and Čakovec in 1889 facilitated communication, and the first bridge crossing the Mura river was built for the railroad in 1889.

-With the beginning of the 20th century, development was faster thanks to the discovery of crude oil in nearby Selnica and Peklenica in 1856.
-At the time, oil was treated and used differently, with total production of 6900 t in 1918.
-In 1901, even for that level of extraction a pipeline was constructed between Mursko Središće and nearby Selnica, the first one in this part of Europe.
+In 1856, the world's first oil field was created in the settlement of Peklenica.
+At the time, two men and one woman were collecting the oil into containers and 25 to 35 liters of crude oil could be collected per day.
+In 1918, 1,000 tons of oil were produced in Peklenica.

-In late 1918, Mursko Središće was added to the Kingdom of Serbs, Croats and Slovenes with the rest of Međimurje.
-During the World War II, between 1941 and 1945, it was occupied by Hungary.
+In late 1918, Mursko Središće was occupied and annexed by the Kingdom of Serbs, Croats and Slovenes together with the rest of Međimurje.
+During World War II, between 1941 and 1945, it was occupied by Hungary.

-After World War I, coal was discovered in 1921, and the exploitation of this source of energy began soon after.
-The first coal mine was opened in 1926, with qualified and experienced workers brought from Slovenia.
-(There were other points of extraction in Peklenica (even earlier) and Lopatinec.
-World War II ended the business started by Kraljić & Majhen Co., which was then nationalized and managed under the name of Međimurski ugljenokopi.
-In that period (1946–1972), coal extraction was significant, with total output of 4,593,961 t, in average 155,000 t each year.
-Low prices of gasoline made the coal extraction industry unprofitable and forced it to be closed despite significant reserves.
+After World War I, coal was discovered in 1921, and its exploitation began soon after.
+The first coal mine was opened in 1926, with workers brought from Slovenia.
+The company that engaged in coal exploitation, Kraljić & Majhen Co., was nationalized in 1946 and was managed under the name of Međimurski ugljenokopi until it was closed in 1972.
+In that period (1946–1972), coal extraction was significant, with a total output of 4,593,961 t (an average of 155,000 t each year).

-The second bridge over the Mura, used in road transportation, was built in 1968.

-Population
+Demographics

-The town's administrative area consists of the following settlements:
+In the 2021 census, the town had a population of 5,855 in the following settlements: